Table of Contents

 - Preparing people to enter addiction treatment with a clear mind

-These benefits make medical detox a crucial part of the addiction treatment continuum, and has led to the Substance Abuse and Mental Health Administration including detox as a core component of an evidence-based treatment model.
+These benefits make medical detox a crucial part of the addiction treatment continuum and have led to the Substance Abuse and Mental Health Administration including detox as a core component of an evidence-based treatment model.

 Additionally, research has found that including detox as the first step of a larger addiction treatment model increases the likelihood of treatment success.
 This reduces the so-called “revolving door” of addiction treatment – where people enter addiction treatment without detox, only to relapse and have to readmit again later.